-Schoolcraft College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant4 and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
+Schoolcraft College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
 The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Campus Police or local law enforcement.
-Students should contact Vice President and Chief Student Affairs Officer Cheryl Hagen at 734-462-4577.
-Employees can contact Executive Director of Human Resources Laura Sensing at (734) 462-4408, or by email at Isensing@schoolcraft.edu.
+Students should contact Chief Student Services Officer, Laurie Kattuah-Snyder, at (734) 462-4468 or by email at lsnyder@schoolcraft.edu.
+Employees can contact Chief Human Resource and Risk Management Officer, Brenda Leavens, at 734-462-4563 or by email at leavens@schoolcraft.edu.